toddmilliken/normalize-scss/README.md

 the two versions using its browser support variables.

 Did a client wait until the last minute to mention their CEO uses IE 6?
-Simply update your `$normalize-support-for` variable and recompile your Sass files.
+Simply update your `$support-for` variable and recompile your Sass files.
 Details can be found at https://github.com/JohnAlbin/normalize-scss/wiki

 # normalize.css v3